HanYangZhao/CameraSlider/README.md

-# CameraSlider

-Smartphone controlled camera slider using 3D Printed parts and Esp8266
+# Smartphone controlled camera slider using 3D Printed parts and Esp8266

 This project started with me wanting to take timelapse photos and videos where the camera is sliding on a set of rails.
 Because my primary application was timelapse photos, I wanted something that was motorized and automated so that I don't have to manually adjust the slider and cause inconsistency the the photos.
 Additionally, I wanted to be able to control the rig with a smartphone.
 Commercial products costs over 500$ and none of them are wireless so I thought I'd make something for much cheaper using 3D printed parts and off the shelf components.
 The final total cost was under 100$.
 It is still an ongoing project.